 Income tax debt of $62,600 plus $159,000 of credit card debts

-Following severe health issues this self-employed fellow could not earn income to cover living expenses or make debt payments.
-After a lengthy recovery period he was back at work with damaged credit and a collector from Canada Revenue Agency pursuing him.
+Following severe health issues this self-employed fellow’s income could no longer meet both living expenses and full debt payments.
+After a lengthy recovery period he returned to work with damaged credit and a collector from Canada Revenue Agency pursuing him.
 He chose to avoid bankruptcy and make a proposal to his creditors.
 We devised a consumer proposal for him.
 He will pay $500 monthly for 60 months for a total of $30,000, an estimated 13.6% of his debts.
-No additional fees.
+With no additional fees.

 Over $136,000 of lines of credit, bank loans and credit card debts